HaengInThere/IIT6028_2021_1/ReadMe.md

 ## Identifying the correct Bayer pattern
 Comparing the four cases, it was determined that the given image has a pattern of rggb.
+(Look at the color representation of banana slug.
+Original color of banana slug is almost yellow.)

 ```matlab
 %% rggb